 Examples of extreme problems:

-Unexpected collapses of critical systems or infrastructures (markets, transportation systems, IT networks, large corporations)
+Unexpected collapses of critical systems or infrastructures (transportation systems, IT networks, large corporations, trading systems)

 Prolonged states of crisis, inefficiency or frequent system failures (process plants, transportation systems, economies, telephone networks)

 Sudden catastrophic collapse (spacecraft, aircraft, software systems, ecosystems, stock markets)

 Clearly, extreme problems cause extreme consequences.
 And loss of reputation.

 Extreme Problems may be solved by attacking them at their roots - their massive complexity